 Update your software

 Your VPN app is more than a pretty face.
 It manages the VPN connection behind the scenes and a provider may make changes that require an update.
 Keeping your software up to date is good practice and can help with ironing out issues.

-The reason a VPN works with Netflix is that it masks your true IP address and replaces it with one that belongs to the VPN provider.
+A VPN works with Netflix because it is able to mask your true IP address and replaces it with one that belongs to the VPN provider.
 However, IP addresses and other information can sometimes leak.
-Any mismatch will be flagged by Netflix and you will get the dreaded proxy error.
+Any mismatch will result in VPN ban by Netflix and you will get the dreaded proxy error.

 In order for two devices to talk to each other directly via WebRTC, they need to know each other’s real IP addresses.
-Netflix can, therefore, exploit the WebRTC in your browser to detect your real IP address and block you from their service.
+Netflix can, therefore, exploit the WebRTC in your browser to detect your real IP address and block your VPN from their service.

 In Firefox, it is very easy to disable WebRTC altogether.
 In Chrome, plugging a WebRTC leak is as easy as installing an extension called Easy WebRTC Block.
 Using that extension will stop Chrome from leaking location data to Netflix via the WebRTC leak.